 The thing that takes these mashed potatoes over the top is the special butter.
 It's the simple combination of butter, garlic, saffron, and a pinch of salt.
 When you drizzle it over the potatoes, it smells incredible, and is the perfect way to finish your beautiful potatoes.
 As a last touch, a dusting of almonds and herbs brings an updated accent to classic mashed potatoes, but you can skip of you're more old-school, and like your potatoes straight.

 I like the creamy texture new potatoes, Yukon golds, and yellow finns lend here, but good russet potatoes yield light, fluffy, beautiful mashed potatoes and are delicious as well.
 You can easily make these vegan by substituting olive oil for the butter, and your favorite non-dairy milk.
+Also, don't be thrown off by the saffron, you can leave it out if you don't have any.
 Enjoy!

 - 3 pounds potatoes, washed and cut into 2-inch chunks